wuqi21/scrna/docs/quickstart.md

 nextflow run singleron-RD/scrna -profile test,docker --outdir ./outs
 ```

+The test config file can be found [here](../conf/test.config).
 This is equivalent to the following command

 ```
 nextflow run singleron-RD/scrna \